wengmister/franka_joystick_teleop/README.md

 - Modify the UDP command format
 - Add new button/axis mappings
 - Extend the Franka controller to handle new commands

+## Safety Notes

+⚠️ **Important Safety Considerations**:
+- Always have the external activation device ready
+- Test in a safe environment first
+- Be aware of the robot's workspace limits
+- Emergency stop button (B) should always be easily accessible
+- Start with slow movements and increase speed gradually

 ## Network Protocol